ctpconsulting/chopen-workshop-arquillian/lab06/README.md

 ### Objectives

-In this installement we will dive into the most appealing part of Arquillian ecosystem - its' extension mechanism.
+In this installement we will dive into the most appealing part of the Arquillian ecosystem - its extension mechanism.
-We will create simple extension which will intercept test execution and log messages in the console before and/or after the test.
+We will create a simple extension which will intercept test executions and log messages in the console before and/or after the test.

 You will have a chance to explore and understand:
 * Available SPIs.